 For me the equipment (the camera) is only half of the photographic process.
 The other half is the person behind it.
 This means one has to be very familiar with the camera - to get the best out of it, especially in tricky lighting or weather - but equally one must practice 'seeing'.
 By this I mean stopping and being still.
-And just looking and imagining what images might be in front of you - observing and creating.
-So 'wandering around' whether in a town or in the countryside can open up possibilities. just like driving up a road to see what is at the end.
+In a sense just 'being there' and not thinking about anything else - looking and imagining what images might be in front of you.
+So 'wandering around' whether in a town or in the countryside can open up possibilities, just like driving up a road to see what is at the end.